-\paragraph{Non-compressed non-leaf case} For non-compressed non-leaf cells $C$ we combine the solutions of cells of one level lower.
+\subparagraph*{Non-compressed non-leaf case} For non-compressed non-leaf cells $C$ we combine the solutions of cells of one level lower.
 Let $C_1,\ldots,C_{2^d}$ be the children of $C$ in the compressed quadtree.
-Also, let $\mathcal{R}_i$ be the solution to the $r$-Multipath Problem in cell $C_i$ that we get recursively.
+Also, let $\mathcal{R}_i$ be the solution to the $r$-Multipath problem in cell $C_i$ that we get recursively.
 Next we iterate over every $M_1 \in \mathcal{R}_1,\ldots,M_{2^d} \in \mathcal{R}_{2^d}$ and check if matchings $M_1,\ldots,M_{2^d}$ are \emph{compatible}.
 By this, we mean that (i) for every neighboring cell $S_i,S_j$ the endpoints of matchings on their shared facet are the same and (ii) combining $M_1,\ldots,M_{2^d}$ results in a set of paths with endpoints in $\partial C$.

-Next, if the matchings $M_1,\ldots,M_{2^d}$ are compatible, we \emph{join} them (join can be thought of as $2^d - 1$ joins of matchings defined in \cite{rank-based}).
-This operation will give us the matching obtained from $M_1 \cup \ldots \cup M_{2^d}$ by contracting degree two edges if no cycle is created, and gives us matchings on the boundary (i.e., set $B$) and information about connection between these points (i.e., a matching $M$ on the set $B$).
+Next, if the matchings $M_1, \ldots, M_{2^d}$ are compatible, we \emph{join} them (join can be thought of as $2^d - 1$ joins of matchings defined in \cite{rank-based}).
+This operation will give us the matching obtained from $M_1 \cup \ldots \cup M_{2^d}$ by contracting degree-two edges if no cycle is created, and gives us matchings on the boundary (i.e., set $B$) and information about the connection between these points (i.e., a matching $M$ on the set $B$).

-If $B$ is fine with $S$, then we insert $M$ into $\mathcal{R}[B]$ with weight being the sum of the weights of matchings $M_1,\ldots,M_{2^d}$.
-At the end we will use the operation \emph{reduce} to decrease the sizes of all $\mathcal{R}[B]$ and still get a representative set of size $2^{\Oh(|B|)}$.
+If $B$ is fine with $S$, then we insert $M$ into $\mathcal{R}[B]$ with weight being the sum of the weights of matchings $M_1, \ldots, M_{2^d}$.
+At the end, we will use the operation \emph{reduce} to decrease the sizes of all $\mathcal{R}[B]$ and still get a representative set of size $2^{\Oh(|B|)}$.
 The corresponding pseudo-code is given in Lines~\ref{uca} to~\ref{ucb} of Algorithm~\ref{rank-based-dp}.